Introduction

 Now, there's a lot to explain here, so here's the gist:

-• SpeechlyManager creates our client.
-To initialise the client you need to pass at least appId and language, which you can find from the app page in the dashboard.
+creates our client.
+To initialise the client you need to pass at leastappId

-• To enable the microphone and start sending data to the API you should use client.start() method.
-Similarly, you use client.stop() for stopping current call.
+, which you can find from the app page in the dashboard.- To enable the microphone and start sending data to the API you should use

-• To handle the results, you would need to parse them, relying on intent values and entity types / values.
+- this is a requirement of the platform that observable values should only be updated from the main dispatch queue. - To handle the results, you would need to parse them, relying on intent values and entity types / values.

-• Check out this article in our documentation for more information about how SLU API works!
+provide functionality for suspending and resuming the client execution - this will come in handy later!- Check out this article in our documentation for more information about how SLU API works!

-As you probably noticed, we are using a GithubRepoFilter as a container for our filters, but we haven't defined it yet.
+as a container for our filters, but we haven't defined it yet.
 Let's do that!
-Add the following to GithubRepoFilter.swift:
+Add the following to GithubRepoFilter.swift

 import Foundation